Dillweed Namespace Stewardship Office · Operations Charter

 Overlap window (minimum 30 days)

-Both keys served.
+Current and prior public keys remain discoverable during the overlap window.
 Resolvers that have cached the prior key continue to verify existing records while refreshing to the new key at their next scheduled cycle.

 4